vatpac-technology/sops/docs/aerodromes/classc/Amberley.md

 Aircraft who are not planned via those points may be assigned the RADAR SID or a visual departure.

 ## Coded Clearances (Fast Jets)
-Visual departures and arrivals are commonly requested by high performance military jets and often processed in the form of a coded clearance (e.g. BYRON1 departure), which can be found in the AD2 Sups Page for YAMB.
+Visual departures and arrivals are commonly requested by high performance military jets and often processed in the form of a coded clearance (e.g. BYRON1 departure), which can be found in the [FIHA AD2 Supps](https://ais-af.airforce.gov.au/australian-aip){target=new} for YAMB.
 These coded clearances provide a corridor with altitude constraints to and from the Military Training Areas east of Brisbane, avoiding civilian traffic inbound to Brisbane.

 ### Departures